-Can I bring my child to the citizenship test?
+Can I bring my child to the in-person citizenship test?

 Answers others found useful